 Tasks

-Publishes the build scan captured by the last build.
+Publishes the Build Scan captured by the last build.

-Authenticates your build environment with Gradle Enterprise.
+Authenticates your build environment with Develocity.

 Appendix C: Captured information